 The VGN team delights in spreading the promise and practice of growing food.
-Together with a strong network of partners, garden leaders and volunteers, we strive to make sure that every Vermonter has access to the space and resources to grow some of their own food, and the information and support needed to be successful.
+Together with a strong network of partners, members and volunteers, we strive to make sure that every Vermonter has access to the space and resources to grow some of their own food, and the information and support needed to be successful.

 Staff